 PRICE: You can RENT or BUY a device with TEP Wireless or Skyroam – but TEP Wireless wins on device price.
-Their Teppy device is only $129 to purchase versus Skyroam's $149 Solis, or you can get their device for FREE if you subscribe to their $99/month plan.
-The cost of daily Internet service with both companies is about the same at $8-10/day – and both now offer a $99/month unlimited plan.
+Their Teppy device is only $129 to purchase versus Skyroam's $149 Solis, or you can get their device for FREE if you subscribe to their $99/month or $139/month plans.
+The cost of daily Internet service with both companies is about the same at $8-13/day – and both now offer monthly plans to save money on daily usage.

-THROTTLING: Both companies throttle your 4G speeds past 500MB each day, but only TEP Wireless offers you the option to double your 4G allotment to 1GB for an additional $1.95/day.
+THROTTLING: Skyroam throttles your 4G speed at 500MB/day and TEP Wireless allows for 1GB/day.
 It's nice to have that option so TEP Wireless wins this category.

 COVERAGE: Both TEP Wireless and Skyroam advertise that they work in 100+ countries and they seem to offer similar coverage areas.
 The reality is that coverage very much depends on the specific location you'll be traveling.
 These devices don't have their own towers, but instead operate through international data roaming agreements with other providers.
 That's why I give them a tie in this category, as they both offer an impressive amount of coverage.
 The best thing you can do is check the individual websites for Skyroam and TEP Wireless and view their coverage in the specific areas you'll be traveling to ensure that the devices and service will meet your needs while abroad.

-EXTRA FEATURES: TEP Wireless wins this category by default because Skyroam does not offer any extras like Kitestring, Concierge, or VOIP which I wrote about earlier.
+EXTRA FEATURES: TEP Wireless wins this category by default because Skyroam does not offer any extras like Kitestring, TEP Guru, or VOIP which I wrote about earlier.